diodesign/diosix/docs/build.md

 ---

-## Host build process
+## Build process

-This section details the steps required to configure your build host, clone the repository, install guest OS build dependencies, and compile the hypervisor.
+This section details the dependencies needed to compile the hypervisor and a guest OS, and the steps to clone the project repository and build the complete system.

-### Prerequisites
+### Hypervisor build dependencies

 To compile the hypervisor, you must have the following installed: